 Step Three: Placing the outside fabric together, fold in half.
 Sew side edges together leaving the top untouched.
 Cut the bottom corners off at a 45º, and sew back together creating a boxed bottom.
 If you have a serger, sew all these edges using a serger for a cleaner look.

 Step Four: Binding.
 Again, if you have left over binding, it's a great time to use it.
 Otherwise, cut one piece WOF x 2.5" and press to bind.
 Bind the top edge of your gift bag adding a loop or ribbon as you go for a tag.
-Press the bottom down to sit flat.

 I have made a quick guide with illustrations to help you create your own gift bags.
 Please download your free copy to keep by our sewing machine this season as you make your own quilted gift bags!